-The challenge for spectators and teachers is to ensure the learning environment created for children when they come to play football is one that matches their expectations, not the adults' version.
+The challenge for spectators and coaches is to ensure the learning environment created for children when they come to football is one that matches their expectations, not the adults' version.

 If we get this right it can be a fun, exciting and social experience for all involved!
-The FA has conducted research with groups of children across the whole country and the top six reasons why children play football are highlighted below: